kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-11-dns-mgt-could-not-resolve-host.md

-# Could not resolve host
+# Could Not Resolve Host

 ## Symptom